-The Corral Canyon Loop begins at Sara Wan Trailhead, which is located just off PCH next to Malibu Seafood and Deli.
-There is a five-dollar fee to park at the trailhead and there is no parking allowed on the north side of PCH.
+Corral Canyon Loop begins at Sara Wan Trailhead, which is located just off PCH next to Malibu Seafood and Deli.
+A five-dollar fee is charged to park at the trailhead.
+Parking is not allowed on the north side of PCH near the trailhead.

 Pick up the trail at the northeast corner of the lot, where it descends immediately to Corral Creek.
 Hop over the creek and hike through a small marsh, before turning left and heading in to the canyon.
 Alders and willows provide some rare shade as you come to a fork, 0.17 miles from the start.
 This is the beginning of the loop.
 To the left, the trail continues up the canyon, while to the right it heads south wrapping up the terrace to the east.

 To avoid spending half the hike looking over your shoulder, continue up the trail to the left.
-You will pass the remains of an old chimney (perhaps this canyon isn’t as pristine as it claims) and begin switching up the east side of the canyon.
+Pass the remains of an old chimney (perhaps this canyon isn’t as pristine as it claims) and begin switching up the east side of the canyon.
 Tall grasses act like saloon doors that must be brushed away as you hike.
 Definitely wear long pants on this one.

 Below the overlook comes the most scenic stretch of the hike as the hillside of purple sage gives way to the curving coast of Malibu.
-A quarter mile below the overlook, you will pass the bottom of that path headed straight up the ridge toward Puerco Motorway and Mesa Peak.
-The trail descends to the east, then swings back toward the canyon.
+A quarter mile below the overlook, pass the bottom of that path headed straight up the ridge toward Puerco Motorway and Mesa Peak.
+The trail descends to the east and then swings back toward the canyon.